-Most of the time the strength or weakness of the stock market as a whole is directly related to economic and political forces.
-For example, when earnings are strong and interest rates are low, indexes tracking stock prices tend to rise.
-But when corporate earnings fail to meet expectations or investor confidence is shaken, stock prices drop, or the market is flat, or stagnant.
+The overall strength or weakness of the stock market is often closely tied to economic and political factors.
+Typically, when corporate earnings are robust and interest rates are low, stock market indexes rise.
+Conversely, if earnings fall short of expectations or investor confidence wanes, stock prices may drop, or the market may become flat or stagnant.

 Bull and bear cycles